What definitions under this chapter apply to licensed child care providers?

 "Moisture impervious" or "moisture resistant" means a surface incapable of being penetrated by water or liquids.

 means a full license that is issued to a licensee following the initial licensing period as provided in WAC 170-295-0095

 "Parent" means birth parent, custodial parent, foster parent, legal guardian, those authorized by the parent or other entity legally responsible for the welfare of the child.

 "Pesticides" means chemicals that are used to kill weeds, pests, particularly insects.

 "Potable water" means water suitable for drinking by the public as determined by the state department of health or local health jurisdiction.

 "Potentially hazardous food" means any food or ingredient that requires temperature control because it supports rapid growth of infectious or toxin forming microorganisms.

 "Premises" means the building where the center is located and the adjoining grounds over which the licensee has control.

-"Preschool age child" means a child thirty months through five years of age not attending kindergarten or elementary school.
+"Preschool age child" means a child thirty months through six years of age not attending kindergarten or elementary school.